novaframework/nova/guides/plugins.md

 Adding a plugin

 Example:
-A good example of a very useful plugin is the `decode_json_body` one.
+A good example of a very useful plugin is the `nova_request_plugin` one.
 When we are developing a HTTP web api using json as the data format, we need the framework to decode our message so that we can process it.
-We can add this plugin by editing the  `rebar.config` file like below:

-**rebar.config**
+To do that we need to add `decode_json_body => true` into the options field in our `sys.config`.

+**sys.config**

  ```